SenegalSenegal

 Chart

-Senegal is a lower middle-income country located in West Africa and bounded to the west by the Atlantic Ocean, to the north by Mauritania, to the east by Mali and to the south by Guinea and Guinea-Bissau.
-In addition, Senegal surrounds The Gambia, except along that country’s western coast.
-Senegal is a member of the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU/UEMOA).
-It has the fourth largest economy in ECOWAS after Nigeria, Ghana and Côte d'Ivoire.
+Senegal is classified as a lower-middle-income country, located in West Africa and bordered to the west by the Atlantic Ocean, to the north by Mauritania, to the east by Mali and to the south by Guinea and Guinea-Bissau.
+In addition, Senegal almost enclaves The Gambia, except along its Atlantic western coast.
+Senegal is a French-speaking country and a member of the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU/UEMOA).
+It has the fourth largest economy in ECOWAS after Nigeria, Ghana and Côte d’Ivoire.

 Chart 1: Political map of Senegal